 I found this chest on Craigslist (gotta love CL!) and in the past I have done several different things to these waterfall chests.
 My most popular is my BEEP.
 This dude was a freebie for good reason – he was a hot mess!

 Then there’s my Dumpster Diva, another piece of decoupage furniture.
 She was left out in the cold and on her last leg.
 Now she shines!

 I have done more Art Deco pieces that you can see in these posts, and I hope you can see why I enjoy them.
-Now this chest was in sound shape and really wasn’t looking that bad, although the appliques were flaking and it had some surface damage.
-I wanted to give it some flair to make it shine.
+Obviously, this chest was in sound shape and really wasn’t looking that bad, although the appliques were flaking and it had some surface damage.
+Not only did I want to revive this, but I wanted to give it some flair to make it shine.

 It has all the original Bakelite pulls with metal accents (not brass), so I thought a new look was in order to bring it up to date.
 First, I start with my reliable sander to get things nice and even.
 Next, I go to one of my favorite tools, my HomeRight Finish Max paint sprayer and Spray Shelter.

 We are having some fantastic weather here and I can’t resist getting to work outside and savor it all.
-The Spray Shelter helps keep the debris from getting into my work, and the Finish Max makes my job super fast!
+Thankfully, the Spray Shelter helps keep the debris from getting into my work, and the Finish Max makes my job super fast!

 Since I know that these pieces are known for bleed-through, I start with a base coat of Kilz stain blocker.
 The Finish Max nozzle easily switches from a horizontal spray to vertical that allows me to get a nice even coverage.
-It even has a round spray to hit chair legs easily.
-You can see the numerous ways I have put this thing to use HERE.
+Also, it even has a round spray to hit chair legs easily.
+Likewise, you can see the numerous ways I have put this thing to use HERE.